The Swordplay LA Legacy.

 The Fencing Tradition.

 Fencing began with the 16th century rapier and became a sport in the mid-18th century.
-Although sport fencing was once the prerogative of aristocrats, it is now an athletic enterprise that anyone can practice.
+Once the prerogative of aristocrats, it is now an athletic enterprise that anyone can practice.

 Although divorced from its lethal past -- indeed, fencing is one of the safest sports in the world -- the elements of swordplay are still present.
 The basic goal of fencing is still, in a sense, survival: earn more points than your opponent by hitting them with your weapon.
 And all the techniques of fencing are engineered toward that goal while harkening back to classical swordplay.
 Strategic footwork lays the foundation for attack and defense; touches are scored with forceful thrusts and lunges; and lightning fast parries deflect incoming attacks.